emmabritton/button_device/README.md

 ## Technical details

 The device communicates over the serial port/micro USB.
+It has three LEDS: green, blue and red; the blue LED is less bright than the other two.
+The display is 4x21 characters.

 ## Photos